nat236919/nat236919.github.io/content/posts/handle_interactive_shell.md

         return str(cmd_data)
 ```

-Essentially, we are able to successfully establish the connection, send commands, and retrieve the data from the connected CUCM cluster.
+Essentially, we can successfully establish the connection, send commands, and retrieve the data from the connected CUCM cluster.

 ## Key Points

 1. Investigation: SSH type (ordinary, interactive, etc.)
 2. Regarding **paramiko** lib, use **.invoke_shell()** method to establish an SSH channel to handle an interactive CLI
 3. Create an infinite loop to interact with the established channel
-4. Ensure that the loop has termination condition setup
+4. Ensure that the loop has termination conditions setup
     - Max Loop
     - Max duplicate result
     - Max time